Their preferred Dallas DA candidate lost, but reformers say they're still winning

 And the ACLU’s national and Texas offices invested heavily in the Dallas primary, although they did not endorse a candidate.
 They focused instead on pressing the candidates to take positions on a number of policies important to reformers.

-Color of Justice, whose political action committee endorsed Frizell, and Real Justice PAC, another national organization, also made a big push online and on the campaign trail.
+Color of Change PAC, whose political action committee endorsed Frizell, and Real Justice PAC, another national organization, also made a big push online and on the campaign trail.
 The Texas Organizing Project conducted its own canvassing effort.

 “In order to make a real dent in mass incarceration, we have to have better decision makers and better leaders in big jurisdictions, not just because district attorneys have power over a large number of people’s lives, but also so they can set a standard for what should be done and what’s possible,” Color of Change PAC spokesman Rashad Robinson said.

-Note: CORRECTION (March 8, 2018, 10:17 a.m.
-ET): A previous version of this article misstated the name of a political action committee.
-It is the Color of Change PAC, not the Color of Justice PAC.